shankarh7924/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-acr.md

 #### Subscription Id

 Name or ID of your ACR subscription.
-You can configure the default subscription using az account set -s NAME_OR_ID.
+To configure the default subscription, enter the following CLI command:  `az account set -s NAME_OR_ID`

+You need to specify the subscription ID if you want to see your artifact in the **Artifacts** tab of the Build UI.

 <!-- TBD need more info.
 When would you want to specify this?
 What is it useful for? -->